AleksandraGunbina/node-js-sandbox/dz02/README.md

-# The quadratic equations solver
+# Displaying the values of environment variables
 This program should displaying the values of environment variables for different modes (development or production).

 ## Prepare